IdeaBridge/AapliDocumentation/pages/mydoc/email.md

 The Email component is a widget used to collect email addresses from users within an application.
 It provides a simple and convenient way to gather email information for various purposes such as contact forms, newsletter subscriptions, or account registration.

-{% include image.html file="email1.jpg"  url="https://admin.aapli.co/form-builder" alt="Email" caption="Email Component" %}
+{% include image.html file="email1.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Email" caption="Email Component" %}

 With the Email component, users will be prompted to enter their email address in a designated field.
 This allows the application to capture and utilize email data for communication and engagement purposes.

 ## Basic Properties of Email component:
 In the Basic properties of Email component, you will find the following options:

-{% include image.html file="email2.jpg" url="https://admin.aapli.co/form-builder" alt="Email" caption="Basic Properties of Email component" %}
+{% include image.html file="email2.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Email" caption="Basic Properties of Email component" %}

 1. **Label:** This field allows you to provide a label or title for the Email component, indicating the purpose or context of the email input.